Picrosirius Red Stain Kit

 What microscopy methods are typically used?

-Picrosirius Red is commonly evaluated using brightfield microscopy for general staining and polarized light microscopy when birefringence-based collagen assessment is desired.
+Picrosirius Red is commonly evaluated using brightfield microscopy for general staining and polarized light

 -